-In August of 2020 I had hoped to join five other paddlers for a 10 day expedition, setting set off from the tiny Inuit village of Kulusuk.
-We will revisit the plan in 2021.
+In August of 2021 I plan to join five other paddlers for a 10 day expedition, setting set off from the tiny Inuit village of Kulusuk.

 Kulusuk is home to only 200 people, local Inuit hunters and their families and is is one of only five settlements on the east coast of Greenland.
 This region is one of the most isolated in the world and is cut-off to access by sea for over half the year.
 In the summer months the sea ice breaks up, allowing boats to pass between the steep rocky islands in the region.